ifoca/todos-list/README.md

 This is an individual learning project, created as part of exploring the React useState() hook

+The project is built with React, JavaScript, Vite and Tailwind

 ## Description

 - single page application implementing a simple to dos list